-Ron Delnevo wrote to Hannah Nixon, CEO of the UK Payments Regulator(PSR) in late June 2017, asking for an urgent update on the adoption of Universal Cash Deposit in the UK and asking what Ms Nixon is doing to facilitate adoption.
+Ron Delnevo has written to Hannah Nixon, CEO of the UK Payments Regulator(PSR) on a number of occassions, asking for an urgent update on the adoption of Universal Cash Deposit in the UK and asking what Ms Nixon is doing to facilitate adoption.
 This LINK transaction is vital to the smooth circulation of cash in the UK.
-It needs to be adopted by all issuers so that ATMs will the requisite functionality can be installed in communities around the UK.
+It needs to be adopted by all issuers so that ATMs will the requisite functionality can be installed in Communities around the UK.

-Ron met with the UK Treasury in early September 2017 and again in January 2018, at which meetings he asked the Treasury to intervene to ensure this vital transaction is implemented as soon as possible on UK ATMs.
+Ron met with the UK Treasury in early September 2017 and again in January and June 2018, at which meetings he asked the Treasury to intervene to ensure this vital transaction is implemented as soon as possible on UK ATMs.
 He has also continued to apply pressure to the Payments Systems Regulator and LINK to get this transaction implemented,